goodguydul/flip-disburse-api/README.md

 2. Import .sql file which provided in the source code to your database.
 3. If your server have cron, set this command to the cron job :
 	`curl <your-base-url>/check/action`.
-	You can set time interval every 30s, 1 minute, etc. This is used to trigger method to check updated data from API endpoint (Slightly-big).
+	You can set time interval to trigger `cron.php` every 30s, 1 minute, etc. This is used to trigger method to check updated data from API endpoint (Slightly-big).

 #### B. Herokuapp
 1. Clone this git `https://github.com/goodguydul/flip-disburse-api.git` to your Github.